BestLoveForYou/AstralPathSQL/README.md

-In the latest version of UPDATE, it will be solved in the next version
+# AstralPathSQL Default Version
-# AstralPathSQL
+Preview: A multi-node high concurrency version will be released in half a year!
    Creator BestLoveForYou

    website:[website](http://www.godserver.cn/)